nomadxxxx/fast-brave-debloater/README.md

 ![alt text](https://github.com/nomadxxxx/fast-brave-debloater/blob/main/logo.png)

 A powerful optimization script that strips Brave Browser of bloat and enhances performance.
 Say goodbye to Brave crypto, VPN, Ad bullshit and unnecessary features!
+The script also automates fresh Brave installs letting you pick from Stable, Beta and Nightly variants.

 # Removes Brave Bloat